Green Meadows Intermediate Elementary

 Two other types of collaborative teams at Green Meadows are the Success (Leadership) Team and our task forces.
 The Success Team is comprised of the administration, instructional coach, reading interventionist, special education staff, EL staff, special areas teacher, school counselor, a district representative, and two teachers from each grade level.
 Each summer, the Success Team meets to develop the Green Meadows Playbook (school goals and improvement plan) for the next school year and then meets at least once a month to review goals and the progress made towards them through analyzing various data sources and feedback from staff.

 This school year, we have developed five tasks forces directly related to the Green Meadows Playbook.
-These task forces focus on the following areas: Trauma-informed Education, English Language Learners, Parent Involvement, English Language Arts: Guided Reading and the Reader’s Notebook, and Math: Problem Solving and Fluency.
+These task forces focus on the following areas: Trauma-informed Education, English Language Learners, Parent Involvement, English Language Arts: Guided Reading, and Math: Problem Solving and Fluency.
 Each task force is teacher-led and teacher-driven.
 Staff members choose to volunteer on these task forces based on individual interest and/or need.
 Each task force has created a purpose statement with goals and action steps and will provide professional development on their focus to all staff during weekly collaboration times.

 Achievement Data Files